DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 Once the information is entered, you have the option to save it.
 This makes it faster to create multiple microSD cards if you have more than one Pi.

+#### The OS Customization Services Tab
+Under the Services tab, be sure to enable SSH and select the option to use password authentication.
+This will allow advanced admins to connect to the host without a monitor and keyboard if desired.

+#### The OS Customization Options Tab
+Options on this tab are for convenience, mainly.
+The eject option means you won't have to go through the "safely remove this device" process before transferring the microSD card from the computer to the Raspberry Pi.

 ### Raspberry Pi Imager Screenshots
 If a picture is worth a thousand words, this section is money in the bank.
 These screenshots give some examples of what to expect while using the Raspberry Pi Imager.
 Choices shown are for Raspberry Pi 3 hardware, but it works the same for Raspberry Pi 4.